theelims/StrokeEngine/README.md

 ### Coordinate System
 The machine uses an internal metric (mm, m/s, m/s<sup>2</sup>) coordinate system for all motion planning.
 This offers an advantage, that this is independent of a specific implementation and works with all machine sizes and regardless of the motor chosen.

+There are three Coordinate Systems when working with StrokeEngine
+- Machine Space [start to end] - The physical extents of travel for the machine itself
+- Bounded Space [0 to maxPosition] - The safe space within which a pattern can direct the motor to move
+- Pattern Space [0 to strokeLength] - Each pattern runs in a subset of the BoundedSpace.
+This allows StrokeEngine to translate the pattern around at-will whenever Depth is changed.

-Each motor is expected to handle converting from metric Motion Commands into their own relative coordinate system.
-There is a standard way mapping these two coordinate systems is handled.
+Each motor driver is expected to handle converting from metric Motion Commands into their own relative coordinate system.
+There are utility functions to assist in mapping between the Bounded Space and Machine Space, but unit conversions must be handled by the driver themselves.

+### Bounded Coordinate Space, and how Pattern Space fits within

 ![Coordinate System](./doc/coordinates.svg)
 * The system is 1-dimensional and the positive move direction is towards the front a.k.a. towards the body.